someonesdad1/hobbyutil/project_list.md

 paper to compare paper purchases.
 [misc/paper_sizes.pdf](misc/paper_sizes.pdf) | Shows a scale drawing of various ISO and US paper sizes.
 [misc/shaving.pdf](misc/shaving.pdf) | Some thoughts on shaving your beard.
+[misc/shoulder_surgery.html](misc/shoulder_surgery.html) | A document describing my experiences with shoulder surgeries to help others understand some of the things one goes through.
+A shoulder injury is one of the more inconvenient injuries because it gets in the way of so many of life's activities.
 [misc/XmasTomatoes.pdf](misc/XmasTomatoes.pdf) | Using Christmas tree lights to keep tomato plants from freezing at night.